-Flight schedules, preinstalled corporate logos, map snippets and travel info, company branded icons and ring signals, corporate e-mail notifications, affinity programmes where companies notify customers of product updates etc, banks notifying customers about new services and interest rates, call centres providing answers to questions about a product, vehicle positioning combining EMS with Global Positioning System (GPS) position information, job dispatch with delivery addresses for sales or courier package delivery, using EMS in a retail environment for credit card authorization, remote monitoring of machines for service and maintenance purposes.
+Examples include: Flight schedules, preinstalled corporate logos, map snippets and travel info, company branded icons and ring signals, corporate email notifications, affinity programs where companies notify customers of product updates etc., banks notifying customers about new services and interest rates, call centers providing answers to questions about a product, vehicle positioning combining EMS with Global Positioning System (GPS) position information, job dispatch with delivery addresses for sales or courier package delivery, using EMS in a retail environment for credit card authorization, remote monitoring of machines for service and maintenance purposes.

-Using Web, WAP And SMS for download
+Using Web, WAP and SMS for download

-Already today services exist on the Internet where users can create melodies, and view icons and pictures, subscribe to entertainment and informations services.
-These may develop further in the future to support access via PC over the Internet, from the phone using WAP and even with an SMS request interface.
+Already today services exist on the Internet where users can create melodies, view icons, pictures, and subscribe to entertainment and informations services.
+These may develop further in the future to support Internet access by a PC connected to a mobile phone using WAP, or even an SMS request interface.

-The diagram shows a model over the possibilities with Enhanced Messaging Service:
+The diagram shows the possibilities for using Enhanced Messaging Service: